colouring-cities/colouring-core/docs/setup-dev-environment.md

 Here we explain how to use VirtualBox and SSH into your Ubuntu installation for convenience.

 When setting up the VirtualBox VM, consider the size of the database you intend to load for use with the application.
-Consult the [loading the data](#loading-the-data) section of this guide and decide whether you will be using a full city database or will load test data from OSM.
+Consult the [:house: Loading the building data](#house-loading-the-building-data) section of this guide and decide whether you will be using a full city database or will load test data from OSM.

 For "Colouring London", we have found that the size of the database means that a VM with access to 50GB of storage is appropriate.
 If you are using the OSM test data, the default storage settings in VirtualBox should suffice.